The earth endures forever! ... Ecclesiastes 1:4

 Home

-How I came to the preterist view
+How we came to the preterist view

 Verses to ponder